dcunited001/dcunited001.github.io/_posts/2018-03-30-semioteleological-revolution-a-sociophysical-phase-change.md

   programming)
   - make a "ludicrous speed" joke.

-Überpowerful people generally cannot stand someone who encourages people to think in unpredictable ways.
+(Überpowerful? ...
+Weak people with power) people generally cannot stand someone who encourages people to think in unpredictable ways.
 This vastly expands the sociophysical gamespace.
 They already have control.
 Why do they need you?
 They rather wait it out and play it safe.
 You cannot be permitted to enjoy success, fame or even a modicum of attention why you're working with such magickal witchcraft as *novel ideas*.
 Those are dangerous.
 Instead these elite would much rather watch as you quietly flail in agony, so they can completely control the destiny of your image after you die, sucking you dry while you live with no one around to help you.
 This allows them to maintain control of your ideas, preventing them from spreading,giving the überelite the time and space they desparately need to react strategically to unprecented GENIUS.
 This is why every living successful artist is probably a fraud and every wildly successful artist has been dead for a generation before anyone ever "discovered" him.

 When do they need someone who pushes the envelope and expands the sociophysical gamespace?
 When they're losing and don't know it.